BISHWAJEETK999/Delhi-Weather-Plugin/README.md

 # Delhi Weather Plugin

-The Delhi Weather Plugin is a WordPress plugin that displays a fake weather widget for New Delhi, India.
+The Delhi Weather Plugin is a WordPress plugin that displays a  delhi weather widget for New Delhi, India.
 It's a simple and customizable way to add a weather widget to your WordPress site.

 ## Installation